uncsdss/DATA992-Summer-2025-Team1/literature_review.md

   Uses language models to generate synthetic content to reduce vocabulary mismatch.
 Potentially useful but risky for disambiguation.
   [Read more](https://aclanthology.org/2021.sdp-1.2)

+*→ For our project:*
+These papers support the use of hybrid retrieval strategies (BM25 + dense embeddings) in our pipeline.
+While dense models offer semantic strength, they may blur distinctions between highly similar NetApp documents.
+Query expansion or synthetic metadata could help, but must be applied cautiously to avoid making similar documents harder to differentiate.

+---

 ## 3. Topic Modeling and Semantic Tagging

 - **BERTopic** – Grootendorst